StatSocial’s Digital Tribes is a new consumer segmentation model with a social psychographic twist.

 This tribe skews a bit male, and its members are largely aged 35 and up, and living in the suburbs.

-What unites them is their interest in computers, and especially mobile devices, that run on Linux-derived and/or Windows operating systems.
+What unites them is their interest in computers, and especially laptops and mobile devices that run on Windows, Linux, and/or Android operating systems.
+In other words, they are techies who are not fans of Apple products.

 Please Note: The baseline used to calculate all of the statistics shown below is the average American online audience.